systemd/mkosi/mkosi/resources/man/mkosi.md

     If `ForwardJournal=` is specified, this verb will operate on the forwarded journal instead of the image.
 Note that this requires configuring systemd-coredump to store coredumps in the journal.

+`sysupdate`
+:   Invokes `systemd-sysupdate` with the `--transfer-source=` option set
+    to the output directory and the `--definitions=` option set to the directory configured with `SysupdateDirectory=`.
+Any arguments
+    specified after the `sysupdate` verb are passed directly to `systemd-sysupdate` invocation.

 `clean`
 :   Remove build artifacts generated on a previous build.
 If combined